Trim the top from the onion, peel, and dice.

 If you feel the need for an extra protein boost, crumble some crispy bacon on top.

 Heat the sunflower oil in a frying pan over a medium-high heat.
 Fry off the tortillas until golden brown on both side, drain onto some paper towel and serve while still warm.
+Alternatively, the strips of tortilla can be tossed in oil and crisped up in a hot oven.

 «If you can find dried Epazote, add a teaspoon to the stew: this Mexican herb is said to aid in the digestion of beans.»